untilyou58/vue3-photo/front_end.md

 <h4 align="center">The Front-End Checklist is an exhaustive list of all elements you need to have / to test before launching your website / HTML page to production.</h4>

-It is based on Front-End developers' years of experience, with the additions coming from some other open-source checklists.
 Nó dựa vào kinh nghiệm của các nhà phát triển Front-End, với những cái được thêm vào từ một vài checklists của các open-source khác.

 ## Table of Contents